adnaan/gomodest-template/README.md

 ## Why ?

 - Build dynamic websites using the tools you already know(Go, HTML, CSS, Vanilla Javascript) for the most part.
-- Use [bulma components](https://bulma.io/documentation/components/) to speed up protoyping.
+- Use [bulma components](https://bulma.io/documentation/components/) to speed up prototyping a responsive and good-looking UI.
 - For complex interactivity use Svelte for a single div in a few spots.
 - Lightweight and productive.
-- Fast development cycle.
+Fast development cycle.
 - Easy to start, easy to maintain.

 For a more complete implementation using this technique please see [gomodest](https://github.com/adnaan/gomodest).